testdouble/static-rails/README.md

 ## What is this thing?

-**tl;dr** in development, static-rails runs your static site generators; in production, it serves the assets they compile
+**tl;dr in development, static-rails runs your static site generators & proxies requests; in production, it compiles and serves the final assets**

 Static site generators are hot right now.
-Maybe you're hip with "the [Jamstack](https://jamstack.org)", or maybe your API documentation is generated by [Hugo](https://gohugo.io), or maybe your marketing folks are all using [Jekyll](https://jekyllrb.com) for the company blog.
+Maybe you're hip with "the [Jamstack](https://jamstack.org)", or maybe your API documentation is generated by [Hugo](https://gohugo.io), or maybe your marketing folks use [Jekyll](https://jekyllrb.com) for the company blog.

 Up until now, compiling static assets with any degree of sophistication beyond dumping them in your app's `public/` directory represented a significant deviation from the "Rails Way".
-But the alternative—keeping your static pages entirely separate from your Rails app—raises myriad operational challenges, from tracking multiple git repositories, to managing multiple server configurations, and figuring out a way to share common JavaScript and CSS assets.
+But the alternative—keeping your static sites wholly separate from your Rails app—raises myriad operational challenges, from tracking multiple git repositories, to managing multiple server configurations, to figuring out a way to share common JavaScript and CSS assets between them all.

-But we are no longer constrained by that old choice, because now we have the static-rails gem!
-Finally, you can have our Rails app and static sites in one place with a minimal amount of pain.
+No longer! static-rails lets you use your static asset generators of choice without forcing to abandon your monolithic Rails architecture.

 Here's what it does:

-* In `development` and `test` environments, the gem will run launch each site's `serve_command` and proxy any requests to the Rails server that match the `url_subdomain` and `url_root_path` you want to mount it at
+* In `development` and `test` environments, the gem will run launch each site's `serve_command` and proxy to them any requests that match their configured `url_subdomain` and `url_root_path` properties

-* When you run `rake assets:precompile` (typically performed during a deploy), it will run the `compile_command` you've configured for each site
+* When running `rake assets:precompile` (typically performed during a deploy), the `compile_command` you've configured will be executed for each of your sites

-* In `production`, the gem will host each of your sites' compiled assets at the same subdomain and path you've configured, using the same middleware that Rails uses to host your `public/` assets.
-(Putting a performant CDN in front of them remains an exercise to the reader.)
+* In `production`, the gem will host each of your sites' assets out of your configured `compile_dir`, using the same middleware code that Rails uses to host assets out of `public/`.
+(Putting a performant CDN in front of everything remains an exercise for the reader.)

 ## Install

-Add this to the Gemfile of your Rails app:
+Add this to your Gemfile:

 ```
 gem "static-rails"